tideflow-io/tideflow-docs/docs/code-of-conduct.md

 ---
 id: code-of-conduct
-title: Code of Conduct
+title: Tideflow.io Code of Conduct
 sidebar_label: Code of Conduct
 ---

-# Tideflow.io Code of Conduct

 This code of conduct outlines our expectations for participants within the **Tideflow.io** community, as well as steps to reporting unacceptable behavior.